browserengineering/book/book/animations.md

             return "ClipRRect(<no-op>)"
 ```

+You'll also need to add `children` fields to all of the paint
-Now we can print out our browser's display list:
+commands, since `print_tree` relies on those.
+Now we can print out our
+browser's display list:

 ``` {.python expected=False}
 class Tab: